Cross-State Air Pollution Rule (CSAPR)

 |Number of States||25||18||21|

 * The final CSAPR divides the states required to reduce SO2 into two groups.
-Both groups must reduce their SO2 emissions beginning in 2012.
-Group 1 states must make significant additional reductions in SO2 emissions by 2014 in order to eliminate their significant contribution to air quality problems in downwind areas.
+Both groups must reduce their SO2 emissions beginning in Phase I. Group 1 states must make significant additional reductions in SO2 emissions for Phase II in order to eliminate their significant contribution to air quality problems in downwind areas.

 Budgets, Variability Limits and State Assurance Levels